 (University of Notre Dame Press, 2019) and he is the editor of The

-, forthcoming with the University of Toronto Press.
-He is a member of the editorial board
+, forthcoming with the University of Toronto Press in June 2021.
+He is also a member of the editorial board

 of Dante Studies